-The Fund was delighted to acquire its third instrument and its first cello in May 2017 - the 1616 Brothers Amati 'ex-Fleming'.
-The Fund's cello is played by Principal Cello Timo-Veikko Valve.
-This cello is a rare and characteristic example of its makers and has a reputation for its magnificent tonal qualities amongst the historical stringed instrument dealing world.
+The 1616 Brothers Amati 'ex-Fleming' cello is a rare and characteristic example of its makers and has a reputation for its magnificent tonal qualities amongst the historical stringed instrument dealing world.
+The Fund's 1616 Amati cello is played by ACO Principal Cello Timo-Veikko Valve.